freeCodeCamp/freeCodeCamp/docs/how-to-translate-files.md

 ![Image with an arrow pointing to Crowdin's context information](https://contribute.freecodecamp.org/images/crowdin/context.png)

-If you have any questions about where a string fits in to the prose, reach out to us in our [contributor chat](https://discord.gg/PRyKn3Vbay).
+If you have any questions about where a string fits in to the prose, reach out to contributors in your [language chat](https://discord.gg/PRyKn3Vbay).

 ## Translate Documentation